MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 ### How to trouble-shot

-You can click the `Get Help` button on the error notification in Visual Studio Code to navigate to related help doc for the error you meet.
+If you met errors with Teams Toolkit in Visual Studio Code, you can click the `Get Help` button on the error notification to navigate to related help doc.
 If you're using TeamsFx CLI, there will be a hyper link at the end of error message that points to the help doc.
-All the help document can be found [here](https://github.com/OfficeDev/TeamsFx/tree/dev/docs)
+You can also view [provision help doc](https://aka.ms/teamsfx-arm-help) directly.

 ### How can I switch to another Azure subscription when provision